Hiring My Team

 2) Why do they want to work for you?: With all the ways to look up a business and a person these days, they should have done some research.
 They should know why they want to teach in your space.
 What is it that draws them to your Pilates haven?
 How will your space allow them to grow and shine?

 3) Do their strengths support your weaknesses?: It’s easy to want to hire people exactly like you!
 But, you cannot be all things to all people.
-If you know where your strengths are lacking and can find team members who strengths are your weaknesses your team will grow further.
-Clients of all types will have the instructor for them!
+If you know where your strengths are lacking and can find team members whose strengths are your weaknesses your team will grow further.
+Clients of all types will have an instructor for them!

 5) Listen to your gut!
 Seriously, your mind and pocketbook can easily steer you the wrong way!

 Look, I believe in running a Pilates business a little unusual.
 I don’t think you should hire based on how the studio down the street does or the studio you worked for did.
 For more tips on running your studio check out this blog.
 Also, hiring is an art and takes practice.
 Check out more tips here and take your time.
 Hiring slow and looking before you need a teacher is key.
 Otherwise, you’ll need to fire fast!